Discover it Cash Back vs. Citi Diamond Preferred: Which is better for a balance transfer?

 Why should you get the Citi Diamond Preferred?

-If you’re not a huge fan of rewards and are mostly interested in paying off debt, the Citi Diamond Preferred is a better option since you’ll get a 0 percent intro APR on balance transfers for 21 months (16.74 percent to 27.49 percent variable APR thereafter), which is currently one of the longest 0 percent intro APR period for balance transfers offered.
+If you’re not a huge fan of rewards and are mostly interested in paying off debt, the Citi Diamond Preferred is a better option since you’ll get a 0 percent intro APR on balance transfers for 21 months (17.99 percent to 28.74 percent variable APR thereafter), which is currently one of the longest 0 percent intro APR periods for balance transfers offered.
 Here are some of the other reasons to pick this card:

 Since the Citi Diamond Preferred doesn’t offer any rewards, there are no redemption options for this card.